 If you’re concerned about your cats bringing prey animals into your home, here’s how to get them to stop.

 - Keep your cats indoors.
-Studies show indoor-only cats live longer.
+Studies show that indoor-only cats live longer.

 - Provide regular playtime.
 They need the stimulation and exercise.